Huang-lab/BEACON/README.md

 ## Computational Requirements

-**Runtime:** Approximately 20 hours on a 16-core processor with 128 GB memory.
-Actual runtime may vary depending on system specifications and the number of genes analyzed.
-For subset analyses or testing, consider running on a limited set of genes initially.
+**Runtime:** Calculating panlineage mRNA correlations for 12619 genes takes approximately 50.7 hours (14.4 seconds per gene) on a 8-core processor with 32 GB memory (OS: x86_64-pc-linux-gnu, 64-bit), and it takes 9.3 hours per lineage (on average).

 **System Requirements:**
-- R version 4.4.3 or later
+- R version 4.2.0 (2022-04-22) or later
 - See `requirements.txt` for complete package versions and dependencies

 ## Usage